The Bankrate promise

 Best cheap car insurance companies in Minneapolis

-Bankrate arrived at its choices for the cheapest car insurance in Minneapolis, Minnesota, by analyzing average annual auto insurance premiums from Quadrant Information Services.
-Based on our findings, American Family, State Farm and USAA offered some of the cheapest car insurance policies for both minimum and full coverage policies.
+Bankrate determined the cheapest car insurance in Minneapolis by analyzing average annual auto insurance premiums with data provided by Quadrant Information Services.
+Based on our findings, American Family, State Farm and Farmers offered some of the cheapest car insurance policies for both minimum and full coverage policies.

-While price is important, it’s important to look at a carrier holistically as well.
+While price may be important, it’s likely not your only consideration when choosing the best auto carrier.
 Bankrate’s editorial team also reviewed each insurance company’s available coverage options and discounts, AM Best financial strength ratings and J.D.
 Power customer satisfaction scores.
-Industry-trusted third-party ratings help provide a more well-rounded view of how a provider performs across several important aspects, such as customer service and claim payout capability.
-By compiling this information, we were able to assign each company a Bankrate Score — scored on a 5.0 scale — which reflects their overall performance amongst these categories and price.
+After compiling this information, we were able to assign each company a Bankrate Score — on a 5.0 scale — which reflects each carrier’s overall performance across these multiple rating categories.

 |Insurance company||Bankrate Score||J.D.
 Power score (Central region)||Average annual premium for full coverage||Average annual premium for minimum coverage|